-2019 Performance Goals and Performance Goal Achievement.
-In early 2019, our Compensation Committee reviewed and approved our 2019 Performance Goals and subsequently evaluated the Company's performance against those goals in early 2020.
-The 2019 Performance Goals were divided into four categories that the Compensation Committee determined advanced the Company's overall corporate strategy: (a) corporate development, including advancing the Company's business development efforts, advancing current partnership assets, and managing the Company's portfolio of drug candidates (25%), (b) research and development, including advancement of our key assets PRS-343, PRS-344, PRS-060, certain other respiratory drug candidates, along with certain improvements to our Anticalin platform (45%), (c) finance, investor relations, and information technology, including appropriate FP&A planning, investor engagement, accounting and auditing activities and cybersecurity goals (20%), and (d) organizational and talent development, including employee engagement, development and review goals (10%).
-In early 2020, the Compensation Committee considered each of the 2019 Performance Goals in detail and determined that we had achieved 81% of the 2019 Performance Goals on an overall basis.
+2020 Performance Goals and Performance Goal Achievement.
+In early 2020, our Compensation Committee reviewed and approved our 2020 Performance Goals and subsequently evaluated the Company's performance against those goals in early 2021.
+The 2020 Performance Goals were divided into four categories that the Compensation Committee determined advanced the Company's overall corporate strategy: (a) research and development, including advancement of our key assets PRS-343, PRS-344, PRS-060, and certain other respiratory drug candidates, along with certain improvements to our Anticalin® platform (50%), (b) corporate development, which involved advancing the Company's business development efforts, advancing current partnership assets, and exploring potential meaningful additional partnerships for the Company's portfolio of drug candidates (25%), (c) finance, including appropriate FP&A planning, accounting and auditing activities (15%), and (d) culture and talent development, including employee engagement, development and employee satisfaction goals (10%).
+In early 2021, the Compensation Committee considered each of the 2020 Performance Goals in detail and determined that we had achieved 70% of the 2020 Performance Goals on an overall basis.

 Cash Bonus Compensation.
-Based on the 2019 Performance Goals achievement of 81%, our Compensation Committee approved cash bonus payments to (i) Mr. Yoder in the amount of \$208,575, (ii) Dr. Kaufmann in the amount of \$36,804, and (iii) Dr. Matis in the amount of \$130,776.
-These bonus payments were equal to 81% of each named executive officers' target bonus, which in the case of Dr. Kaufmann, was pro rated for his 2019 service with the Company.
+Based on the 2020 Performance Goals achievement of 70%, our Compensation Committee approved cash bonus payments to (i) Mr. Yoder in the amount of \$173,875 (65% of target bonus), (ii) Dr. Kaufmann in the amount of \$107,143 (77.5% of target bonus), and (iii) Mr. Bures in the amount of \$65,856 (77.5% of target bonus).
+For Dr. Kaufmann and Mr. Bures, the approved cash bonus payments are based on a weighted mix of the achievement of 2020 Corporate Performance Goals (75% at 70% achievement) and Personal Goals (25% at 100% achievement), resulting in a payout of 77.5%.